BICENTENNIAL TRIBUTE

 M seizes her sister-in-law by the hair, and bestows upon her some sixteen slaps

-B: Marianna! - you are making my ear ache with the echo of those slaps!!
+B: Marianna! - by all the saints, stop it! - you are making my ear ache with the echo of such violent wallops!!

 Indescribable screaming ensues - ES takes flight - blows as many kisses as possible with a swollen cheek